FREQUENTLY ASKED QUESTIONS

 While many therapists play music with slow piano, bird calls or sound bowls, you can choose to have different music or no music at all.

-I don't care what we listen to!
-I typically use Spotify so just ask for a band or genre that you're interested in, and I'll gladly switch to that.
-I typically listen to a downtempo album from the artist Sunlounger.
-I also have an 80s/90s slow jam "Quiet Storm playlist" and an "Acoustic soul" playlist as well.
-If you like a particular artist just ask.
+You can also just ask for a band or genre that you're interested in and I'll gladly switch to that.
 If you want pennywhistles and flutes we can do that too :)

 How will I feel after my treatment?